benricok/benricok/README.md

 ## Hi there, I'm Benrico Krog

-I am a practical, curious, young, but self-assured individual that has a passion for technology.
+I am a practical, curious and self-assured individual that has a passion for technology.
 I am always open to learning something new and I love being of service to others and sharing my passion.
 I am flexible and can work under pressure in a team or individually.

 ### Currently studying